Return to to main page on Selecting competition boules.

 It’s all relative.

-It is important to realize that there are no precise, industry-standard definitions for words like “hard”, “soft”, “semi-soft”, and “very soft”.
-They really indicate no more than the relative softness of one of the models offered by the manufacturer, as compared to the softness of other models offered by the same manufacturer.
+It is important to realize that there are no industry-standard definitions for words like “hard”, “soft”, “semi-soft”, and “very soft”.
+Each manufacturer’s hardness descriptions really indicate no more than the relative softness of one of the models offered by the manufacturer, as compared to the softness of other models offered by the same manufacturer.
 A degree of elasticity or penetration resistance that one manufacturer calls “soft” might be called “semi-soft” or “very soft” by another manufacturer.